gcryptolo/challenge/README.md

 # challenge
-example project for creation of 2 VM Centos8 with Docker e Swarm, with 40GB each for Doker partition
+example project for creation of 2 VM Centos8 with Docker e Swarm, with 40GB each for Docker partition

 ## prerequisites